ivankatliarchuk/knowledge-base/docs/devops/check-lists/k8s-best-pratices-checklist.md

 -   ### Liveness probes values aren't the same as the Readiness

-    ### Liveness probes values aren't the same as the Readiness

     When Liveness and Readiness probes are pointing to the same endpoint, the effects of the probes are combined.

     When the app signals that it's not ready or live, the kubelet detaches the container from the Service and delete it **at the same time**.